ado-npm/ado-npm/README.md

 npx ado-npm auth --registry <uri-1> --registry <uri-2>
 ```

-Registry URIs (for this and other commands) can be the full DevOps URL or a path-like short form which includes only the org, (optional) project, and feed, separated by slashes.
+Registry URIs (for this and other commands) can be the full Azure DevOps URL or a path-like short form which includes only the org, (optional) project, and feed, separated by slashes.

 Full URL example: